Knowledge-Empowered Representation Learning for Chinese Medical Reading Comprehension: Task, Model and Resources: Introduction

-In the experiments, we compare CMedBERT against four strong baselines.
+We compare CMedBERT against six strong baselines.
 For answer prediction, compared to the strongest competitor, the EM (Exact Match) and F1 scores are increased by +3.88\% and +1.46\%, respectively.
 Meanwhile, the support sentence prediction task result is increased by a large margin, i.e., +7.81\% of EM and +4.07\% of F1.
-The contributions are summarized as follows:

-\begin{itemize} \item We introduce the MRC task for the Chinese medical domain.
-In this task, both answers to medical questions and support sentences need to be extracted.

-\item We manually construct a high-quality dataset CMedMRC, which is the first Chinese medical MRC dataset (to the best of our knowledge).
-An in-depth analysis is also provided.

-\item We propose the CMedBERT model to solve this task, which fuses medical knowledge into pre-trained language models.
-The experiments demonstrate its effectiveness, which outperforms state-of-the-arts. \end{itemize}